 Eastern European-style haroset (sometimes spelled charoset) is a sweet condiment served as part of the Passover Seder served with matzo.
-It’s made of essentially of apples, walnuts, and wine; proportions may be varied to taste.
+It’s made essentially of apples, walnuts, and wine; proportions may be varied to taste.
 One of the important symbolic dishes of Passover, it represents the bricks used by the Jewish slaves to build Pharaoh’s cities.
+Photos by Evan Atlas.

 Makes about 2 cups

 - 2 large sweet apples, peeled, cored, and diced

 - 2/3 cup walnuts

 - 1 to 2 teaspoons agave nectar or other sweetener, to taste

 - Pinch each: nutmeg, allspice

 Combine all the ingredients in the container of a food processor.
 Process until coarsely pureed.
 Store in an airtight container until needed.